FlowFuse/website/src/blog/2024/01/dashboard-2-ga.md

     - dashboard
 ---

-Back in [June 2023](/blog/2023/06/dashboard-announcement/) we announced that FlowFuse would be investing time into building out the next generation of Node-RED Dashboard, the incredibly popular UI framework for Node-RED.
+Back in [June 2023](/blog/2023/06/dashboard-announcement/) we announced that FlowFuse would be investing into building out the next generation of Node-RED Dashboard, the most popular UI framework for Node-RED.

 We followed this up with the [first release](/blog/2023/07/dashboard-0-1-release/) (`0.0.1`) in July, just one month later, and today, we are pleased to announce that we have reached a major milestone in this journey, with the release of our first major version (`1.0.0`) of Node-RED Dashboard 2.0.